 Van Gogh Alive

-As Victoria continues to grapple with its second wave of Covid-19 infections, many of Melbourne’s marquee cultural events have had to make alternative arrangements.
-Van Gogh Alive is the latest to fall; it’s been moved to Sydney and is opening next month.
+Due to Victoria's second wave of Covid-19 infections, many of Melbourne’s marquee cultural events had to make alternative arrangements – Van Gogh Alive, among those which shifted to Sydney.

-Van Gogh Alive is a multi-sensory exhibition involving larger-than-life projections of the Dutch artist’s Post-Impressionist masterpieces.
+The multi-sensory exhibition, involving larger-than-life projections of the Dutch artist’s Post-Impressionist masterpieces, has been a hit but must end its extended season on December 20.
 The works – including iconic tableau, The Starry Night – are accompanied by a musical score and light projections to give you the sense you’re walking into his paintings.
 As well as cinema-quality surround sound and dazzling lighting, fragrance will be piped into the space to further transport viewers.

 It’s not the kind of technology that can (or should) be applied to every artist’s oeuvre, but Van Gogh’s bold colours and exaggerated brushstrokes lend themselves well to being magnified.